avarga/tkpath/doc/README.txt

    .c create pimage x y ?-width -height?

+ o The ptext item

+   Displays text as expected.
+Note that the x coordinate mmarks the baseline of the text.
+Gradient fills unsupported so far.
+Not implemented in the Tk and GDI backends.
+Especially the font handling and settings will likely be developed further.

+   .c create ptext x y ?-text string -textanchor start|middle|end?
+       ?-fontfamily fontname -fontsize float?
+       ?fillOptions strokeOptions genericOptions?

  o Antialiasing, if available, is controlled by the variable:
     ::tkpath::antialias
     Switch on with: